khushboopal7/deltademo/README.md

 # deltademo
-demo about git and github lecture
+demo about git and github lecture.